 The prerequisite for the final migration is a content freeze.
-The time required for the Customer Success Engineer to perform your initial migration will provide a guideline for estimating the duration of your final migration.
+The time required for the Customer Onboarding Engineer to perform your initial migration will provide a guideline for estimating the duration of your final migration.

 To coordinate the engagement, Acquia Ready will schedule an introductory migration call to discuss the process, access requirements for the engineer handling your migration, and the timelines that you should expect.

 In preparation for the initial migration, you will need to coordinate the timeframe of a code freeze with your development team, as any code changes committed to your current production website after the initial migration will be disregarded.
 Acquia will perform an initial migration of your website's code, files, and databases to Acquia Cloud.
 After the initial migration is completed, any new development work should be performed only on Acquia Cloud.

 After the initial migration is completed, you must perform quality assurance (QA) and regression testing on Acquia Cloud using an alternate domain.
 You may choose to set up a DNS record for this alternate domain for testing purposes.
 You can also simulate a DNS change locally by modifying the hosts file on your local machine.